The D-Day 75th Anniversary Coin Set - the complete set of original coins from one of the most notable dates in British history!

 The silver coins in this set were, in fact, the very last coins of their denomination to be struck in silver for circulation.
 One of the reasons why the coins in this set are so hard to acquire is precisely because they were minted in silver – the value of which exceeded their denomination, and thus many were melted down for their silver content.

 All nine coins in this set bear the portrait of George VI by Royal Mint engraver Thomas Humphrey Paget.
-The coins come individually encapsulated and displayed together in a deluxe presentation case.
+The coins come displayed together in a deluxe presentation case (packaging may vary from that shown).
 An informative booklet and Certificate of Authenticity accompanies each D-Day 75th Anniversary Coin Set.

 FREE with your set - the 1946 victory stamps